 These systems were initially referred to as Distributed Non-Relational Database Systems (DNRDBMS), but – because they did not include the SQL language – rapidly become known by the far catchier term "NoSQL" databases.

 NoSQL was always a very questionable term.
 It defined what the class of systems discarded, rather than their unique distinguishing features.
-Furthermore, it created a focus on the SQL language as a problem, when it was generally the interaction between ACID transactions and the CAP theorem that these new breeds of systems sought to overcome.

-[NOTE]

-====

-It was not problems with SQL that lead to most NoSQL databases.
-Rather it was the inability of ACID transactions to cope with global scale and availability that broke the dominance of the RDBMS model.

-====

 Nevertheless, the NoSQL term stuck, and in the following decade, "NoSQL" databases such as Cassandra, DynamoDB and MongoDB became established as a distinct and important segment of the database landscape.